Corporate Governance Guidelines

 • Shape effective corporate governance and oversee matters related to environmental, social and governance (ESG) issues (including climate change and environmental sustainability policies, programs, goals and progress), as well as targets, standards and other metrics used to measure and track ESG performance and progress;

-• Oversee the Company’s corporate culture, provide advice and counsel to management regarding any significant cultural challenges facing the Company and evaluate management’s efforts to align corporate culture with the Company’s stated values and long-term strategy;
+• Oversee the Company’s corporate culture and evaluate management’s efforts to align corporate culture with the Company’s stated values and long-term strategy;

 • Provide counsel and oversight on the selection, evaluation and development, and approve the compensation, of executive officers; and